astronomer/docs/learn/airflow-params.md

 ### CLI

-When you run an [Airflow DAG from the CLI](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#dags), you can pass params to the DAG run by providing a JSON string to the `--conf` flag.
+When you run an [Apache Airflow® DAG from the CLI](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#dags), you can pass params to the DAG run by providing a JSON string to the `--conf` flag.
 For example, to trigger the `params_default_example` DAG with the value of `Hello from the CLI` for `param1`, run:

 <Tabs
     defaultValue="astro"